top L.A. School District's 30,000 iPads May Come With Free Lock-In

 Not that living in Canada means I, and everyone I know, probably hasn't been swept up in this sweeping surveillance.
 I'm sure all of our traffic is being hoovered up just the same.

-US Mining Data Directly From 9 Silicon Valley Companies
+top US Mining Data Directly From 9 Silicon Valley Companies

 Oh wait, it didn't.

-So don't let any government official of bureaucrat use the excuse governments need this "... to stop terrorism", ever again.
+So don't let any government official of bureaucrat use the excuse governments need this "... to stop terrorism", ever again. about a year and a half ago

-Google Rolling Out Gmail Redesign
+top Google Rolling Out Gmail Redesign

 I've been seeing the spam filters in my gmail really break down over the last few months, to the point where I'm working on a Hashcash gadget to generate stamps and backend app script to auto-flag emails with stamps.